eCh0raix Ransomware Targeting QNAP Devices

 How eCh0raix’s works

 eCh0raix is written in Go/Golang, a programming language increasingly used to develop malware.
 This ransomware- Ch0raix determine the location of the NAS devices by performing language checks and cancels out if it is located in some Commonwealth countries such as Ukraine, Belarus, and Russia. eCh0raix encrypts documents and text files, PDF files, files, and databases as well as multimedia files.
+It is important to know everything about ransomware removal and best ransomware Protection and how to stop ransomware.

 The ransomware demands a ransom of 0.05 – 0.06 bitcoin (around US$567 as of July 11, 2019), paid via a site hosted in Tor, in exchange for the necessary decrypt key.
 Bleeping Computer has reported that the decryptors seem to be available for Windows and macOS.
 Affected QNAP NAS devices include QNAP TS-251, QNAP TS-451, QNAP TS-459 Pro II, and QNAP TS 253B.